How to Install and Setup Zsh (Z Shell) in Fedora

 Zsh (short for Z Shell) is a feature-rich and powerful shell program for Unix-like operating systems with lots of interactive features.
 It is an extended version of the Bourne Shell (sh), with a large number of new features, and support for plugins and themes.
 It is designed for interactive use and it is also a powerful scripting language.

-In this article, we will explain how to install and setup Zsh on a Fedora system.
+In this article, we will walk you through the process of installing and setting up Zsh in the Fedora system.

 Installing Zsh in Fedora System